Informal learning: Business perspective

-Managers often wonder how they can promote informal learning of their employees.
 However, a direct support of informal learning is considered difficult, because learning happens within the work process and cannot be planned by companies.
 An indirect support of learning by providing a positive learning environment is however possible.
 Social support by colleagues and managers should be mentioned in particular.
 More experienced colleagues can act as learning experts and mentors.
 Managers can act as role models with regard to obtaining and offering feedback on their own work performance.
 Admitting own failures and dealing with failures constructively also encourages employees to take advantage of learning opportunities at work.

-Summary

-Lifelong learning, as defined by the OECD, includes a combination of formal, non-formal and informal learning.
-Of these three, informal learning may be the most difficult to quantify or prove, but it remains critical to an individual's overall cognitive and social development throughout the lifespan.